HaroldHui/myob-preinterview-app/README.md

 #### Steps

-1. `cleanup`: Stop and remove old containers and volumes.
+1. `cleanup`: Stop and remove old docker containers and volumes.
 2. `test`: Application basic packaging and unit tests.
 3. `package`: Buid deployable artifact and upload it to docker hub.